novoalab/modPhred/docs/report.rst

 Detection of modifications
 ==========================
-In order to detect and annotated modified positions,modPhred scans read alignments and for every position of reference genome/transcriptome it calculates
+In order to detect and annotated modified positions, modPhred scans read alignments and for every position of reference genome/transcriptome it calculates

 * depth of coverage,
 * basecall accuracy,
 * modification frequency